frispete/keyrings.cryptfile/README.md

 Description
 -----------
 The project is mainly targeted on a sufficiently secure storage for plain text passwords (keyring) in a simple portable file, where the default keyring storage implementation of a usual desktop environment doesn't fit.

 Cryptography
 ------------
 The keyring is secured with a keyring password.
-A raw `Argon2(\$argon2id\$v=19\$m=65536,t=15,p=2)` hash is generated from the keyring password, which is used as a key for encryption of plaintext passwords in one of the supported authenticated AES encryption schemes (CCM, EAX, GCM, OCB), where GCM is the default.
+A raw `Argon2($argon2id$v=19$m=65536,t=15,p=2)` hash is generated from the keyring password, which is used as a key for encryption of plaintext passwords in one of the supported authenticated AES encryption schemes (CCM, EAX, GCM, OCB), where GCM is the default.
 The resulting encrypted data is persisted, together with the Argon2 salt, nonce and MAC.
 This value is stored with a service/userid reference in a text file (.ini format).
 The service/userid is taken into account as associated data for MAC calculation.

 Initially, a static reference value, treated as a password is stored as well, and this value is used for verification of the keyring password in subsequent accesses.

 Attack surface
 --------------
 The static reference value allow some form of attack, as it encrypts a well known value.
 Hopefully, the Argon2 hash, combined with the authenticated AES encryption scheme raises the effort to break the key sufficiently high.

-The Argon2 parameterization is chosen in a way, that usual desktop and server systems today (2017) have to process a significant CPU and Memory load in order to calculate the hashes, which renders brute force attacks impractical.
+The Argon2 parameterization is chosen in a way, that usual desktop and server systems as of today (2017) have to process a significant CPU and Memory load in order to calculate the hashes, which renders brute force attacks impractical.

 The authenticated AES encryption scheme prevents tampering with the encrypted data as well as its reference (service/userid).

 Quick start guide
 -----------------

 In order to get you started, you will need to have a python2/python3 environment and git available (preferably on a linux system).

 You might want to provide the python packages argon2-cffi, keyring, pycryptodome and their dependencies (most notably SecretStorage and cryptography) with your system package management, or use a local venv, but that will depend on a properly working C compiler and some development packages installed (python-devel and openssl-devel at least).

 Setup package and environment
 -----------------------------
 ```
 $ git clone https://github.com/frispete/keyrings.cryptfile
 $ cd keyrings.cryptfile
 $ pyvenv env
 $ . env/bin/activate
 (env) $ pip install -e .
 ```

 The last command should succeed without errors, some development packages might be missing otherwise.

 Example session
 ---------------

 Create an encrypted keyring, and store a test password into it.
 The process asks for the keyring password itself, that protects your stored keyring values.
 ```
 (env) $ python3
 Python 3.4.5 (default, Jul 03 2016, 12:57:15) [GCC] on linux